claypilat/claypilat.github.io/environment.md

 Microsoft delivers new features and updates to the Dynamics environment twice per year.
 Its mandatory to apply one update per year.

-!> Its reccomended that yu apply one update per year
+!> Its reccomended that you apply one update per year.
+And apply the update to the sandbox first!

 You should always apply the updates to the sandbox instance first.
 After the update is successful, schedule the update for production.
+Updates are applicable to individual instances.
+Once the update is released notifications are sent to administrators.